Karthikmani345/aws-ecs-workshop/README.md

 ## Workshop Content

-The workshop content in this repository covers a wide range of topics related to AWS ECS, including but not limited to:
+Currently, the repository includes content on "ecs-service-migration".
+More topics related to AWS ECS are under development and will be added soon, including but not limited to:

 - Introduction to ECS and containerization
 - Creating ECS clusters and task definitions